Devices are essential in SpotWalla. Without a device, there are no locations. Without locations, there are no trips.

 Topics covered:

 Choosing the right device depends on where your travels will take you.
-If your travels are mostly within cellular coverage areas, then one of the smart phone applications will serve you well.
-But if you're a true globetrotter, a satellite-based tracker from Garmin or SPOT is what you need.
+If your travels are mostly within cellular coverage areas, then one of the smart phone applications will serve you well and provide the most cost-effective solution.
+But if you're a true globetrotter, a satellite-based tracker from Garmin, SPOT or ZOLEO is what you need.

-If your device of choice is a Garmin or SPOT tracker, you will need to activate the device with them and subscribe to the tracking service that meets your needs.
+If your device of choice is a Garmin, SPOT or ZOLEO device, you will need to activate it with them and subscribe to the tracking service that meets your needs.
+Without doing this, your device will be useless.

 You will see a screen similar to this: